simonw/datasette-auth-tokens/README.md

 `datasette-auth-tokens` provides a managed tokens mode, where tokens are stored in a SQLite database table and the plugin provides an interface for creating and revoking tokens.

-To turn this mode on, add `"manage_tokens": true` to your plugin configuration in `metadata.json`:
+To turn this mode on, add `"manage_tokens": true` to your plugin configuration:

 ```json
 {